 Additional Ingredients

-- 5 tbsp butter (for the griddle)
+- 5 tablespoon butter for the griddle

-- maple syrup (for serving)
+- maple syrup for serving

-- extra blueberries (for serving)
+- extra blueberries for serving

 Instructions